btfrankenstein/kanzhihu-with-react/README.md

-# kanzhihu with React
+# Kanzhihu with React
-A website project using Kanzhihu API & react
+A website built by Kanzhihu API & react

 ### Features

 * Hot Module Replacement for React Component
 * Babel for js/jsx processing
+* React Router

-### How to work
+### Usage

 *install the deps*